Kikobeats/cold-start/README.md

 })

 ;(async () => {
-  // first time called, it will be initialized await getBrowserless()
+  // first call will initialize the cold start function await getBrowserless()

-  // succesive calls before `duration` time will be reuse the instance. await getBrowserless()
+  // succesive calls will reuse the instance await getBrowserless()

+  // If the cold start function is not being called in a time window of 5m,
-  // after a 5m, the function will be destroyed
+  // the cold start function will be destroyed.
-  // first call coming will allocate it an again. await getBrowserless()
+  // The first call after that will allocate it again await getBrowserless()
 })()
 ```